abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 **Task:** Go through other mathematical operations and figure out why don't they are not monoidal.

-Monoids from boolean operations
+Monoids from boolean algebra
 ---

 Thinking about other operations that we covered (operation being a function which takes a pair of element of a given type and returns one element of the same type), we may remember the boolean operations **AND** and **OR**. which operate on the set, consisting of just two values **{ True, False }**.
 Those operations form monoids too.
-Proving that they do is easy enough by just ennumerating all cases.
+Proving that they do is easy enough by just enumerating all cases.

 We can prove that **AND** is associative by expanding the formula **(A AND B) AND C = A AND (B AND C)** in all possible ways: